NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 **Duplicate Objects**

-To prevent duplicate objects from being stored, all Public API calls by Metacat to store data objects are synchronized.
+To prevent duplicate objects from being stored, all HashStore Public API calls by a calling app (ex.
+Metacat) to store data objects are synchronized.
+Additionally, all objects begin as temporary objects which are moved (renamed) only when HashStore has determined that the object does not exist yet.

 If an object already exists, an exception will be swallowed.
-Similarly, all Public API calls to store metadata are synchronized and executed in chronological order.
+Similarly, all HashStore Public API calls to store metadata are synchronized and executed in chronological order.
 It is the calling client's responsibility to ensure that metadata is stored and/or backed up appropriately.

 **Checksum algorithm and encoding**